yasinaydin14/Pokemon-Bot/README.md

 You are free to use this data to train an agent however you'd like, but we provide starting points for smaller-scale IL (`python -m metamon.il.train`) and RL (`python -m metamon.rl.train`), and a large set of pretrained models from our paper.

+### PokéAgent Challenge
+To run agents on the PokéAgent Challenge ladder ([pokeagentshowdown.com.psim.us](http://pokeagentshowdown.com.psim.us)):

+1. Go to the link above and click "Choose name" in the top right corner. *Pick a username that begins with `"PAC"`*.

+2. Click the gear icon, then "register", and create a password.

+2. Use `metamon.env.PokeAgentLadder` exactly how you use `QueueOnLocalLadder` in local tests.
+Provide your account details with `player_username` and `player_password` args.

 <br>

 ____